Shangshan2021/RESEPT-demo/source/Getting started.rst

 Getting started
 ---------------

-RESEPT: a point-cloud model for histocyte.
 This is a overview to how to quikly start RESEPT.

 `1.
 Data prepare`_
 **********************